kurtmckee/listparser/README.rst

 listparser is a Python module that parses subscription lists (also called reading lists) and returns all of the feeds and subscription lists that it finds.

 It supports OPML, RDF+FOAF, and the iGoogle exported settings format, and runs in Python 3.6 and up, and PyPy3.

-listparser is licensed under the terms of the GNU Lesser General Public License version 3 or higher.

 Usage